panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 type: post
 ---

-A change to Vue component data (props or state) isn't immediately reflected in the DOM.
+A change to Vue component's data (props or state) isn't immediately reflected in the DOM.
 Rather, Vue updates DOM asynchronously.

-After updating the component's data, how can you catch the moment when DOM has been updated too?
-Welcome `vm.$nextTick(callback)` method.

-Let's see in detail how `nextTick(callback)` works in Vue.
+You can catch the moment when Vue updates DOM using `Vue.nextTick()` or `vm.$nextTick()` methods.
+Let's see in detail how these methods work.

 ## 1. Vue.nextTick()